100 Calorie Snack Recipes

 This healthy oven-dried apple recipe is perfect if you want to make dried apples at home and don't have a dehydrator.
 Great for lunchboxes or as a snack, homemade dried apples are easy to make in the oven and are high in fiber and nutrients.
 To retain the fiber from the peels and to save time, we skip the step of peeling the apples first.
 We also skip coring--the star-shaped core makes a pretty shape in the center of each dried apple.
 For crispy apple chips, bake the apples about 1 hour more.

-This healthy tomato-vegetable juice recipe contains all the components of a healthy salad, such as lettuce, tomato, bell pepper, celery and carrot, but with less salt than bottled vegetable-blend juices.
+This healthy blueberry-cabbage power juice recipe is loaded with anthocyanins, which give the juice its pretty purple color and pack it with powerful antioxidants to keep your memory sharp.
 No juicer?
 No problem.
-See the juicing variation below to make this tomato-vegetable juice recipe in a blender.
+See the juicing variation below to make this power juice recipe in a blender.

+Mix Greek yogurt with sweet jam and crunchy pistachios and freeze so you can break into chunks just like chocolate bark (but healthier!).
+This colorful snack or healthy dessert is perfect for kids and adults alike.
+Use full-fat yogurt to ensure the creamiest bark possible.

+Our more sophisticated version of crunchy party mix gets its irresistible, rich taste from olive oil and a bit of Parmesan cheese rather than the better part of a stick of butter, or worse, margarine.
+With two-thirds less fat (none of it saturated) you can forget about that other stuff.